Funhouse (The Sopranos): Synopsis

 Tony is sick from food poisoning, and he has vivid fever dreams.
 In one he is having sex with Dr. Melfi in her office.
-In another, a dead fish on a slab speaks to him with Pussy's voice and says he is working for the government and Tony knows it; that is why Tony passed him over for promotion.
+In another, a dead fish on a slab speaks to him with Pussy's voice and says he is working for the government because Tony passed him over for promotion.
 As soon as he can, Tony goes with Silvio to Pussy's home.
 Pretending he is still sick, Tony rushes to the toilet; while the rest are downstairs, he searches the bedroom and finds Pussy's wire.

 Tony says he wants Pussy to see a boat he is thinking of buying, and the three of them drive to it.
 Paulie is already there.
 They take the boat out to open water.
-In the cabin, Tony asks Pussy when he flipped.
-After hesitating, he says it was eighteen months ago, less, and he only supplied disinformation; but he admits that he told them about the crew's current money-earning scam involving telephone calling cards.
-He asks for a drink and Tony permits it; he tells a smutty story and the guys laugh.
-He goes to the other end of the cabin and while he is asking if he can sit down.
-Tony, followed by Silvio and Paulie, shoot him dead.
+In the cabin, Tony confronts Pussy about flipping.
+He equivocates, but then admits that he told the police about the crew's current money-earning scam involving telephone calling cards.
+He asks for a drink and Tony permits it; he tells a smutty story and the guys laugh, though Tony, skeptical, asks if it was really true.
+He goes to the other end of the cabin and, while he is asking if he can sit down, Tony, followed by Silvio and Paulie, shoots him dead.
 Paulie removes his identifying jewelry, and together they bind his bagged body in chains and weights, throw him off the back of the boat, and watch him sink into the ocean.